cristina210/ML_Semantic_Segmentation_Project/README.md

 - Segmentation model: **SGD** with momentum and weight_decay
 - Discriminator (adversarial): **Adam optimizer**

-Optional extension:
-- Use Adam optimizer for the segmentation model
-- Experiment with Focal Loss as an alternative to CrossEntropy

 ## Goal
 step2a and step2b: Comparison between two architectures, DeepLabV2 and BiSeNet in terms of accuracy and computational times (FLOP and latency).
 step3a3b: Analysis of Bisenet performance in domain shift and usage of data augmentation